gwdg/pub-2025-ksi-evaluation/Readme.md

 The available benchmarks can be determined by the file names `workload-*.sh` inside the project directories:
 - `sysbench-cpu`
-- `sysbench-diskrnd`
-- `sysbench-diskseq`
 - `stream-memory`
+- `fio-diskrnd`
+- `fio-diskseq`
 - `netperf-latency-tcp`
 - `iperf3-bandwidth`
 - `startup-time`

-The benchmarks `sysbench-diskrnd`, `sysbench-diskseq`, `netperf-latency-tcp`, and `iperf3-bandwidth`,  require manual actions on the slurm cluster before they are executed.
+The benchmarks `fio-diskrnd`, `fio-diskseq`, `netperf-latency-tcp`, and `iperf3-bandwidth`,  require manual actions on the slurm cluster before they are executed.
 This is covered in the following sections.

-### Sysbench Disk
+### Fio
-The Sysbench fileio benchmarks heavily depend on the available RAM.
+The fio disk benchmarks heavily depend on the available RAM.
 If more RAM is available than is used as file size in the benchmark, usually Linux caches these files.
 As a result, the benchmark measures higher throughputs than are practically possible regarding storage device throughput.
 For reference: typical SATA 3 SSDs suppy 480 MB/s sequential read throughput.

+A solution is use direct I/O by adding the parameter `--direct=1` to fio.

-A solution is to limit the available RAM during the benchmark by utilizing the tool mem-eater.
+Another solution to limit the available RAM during the benchmark by utilizing the tool mem-eater.
 Essentially, this tool allocates RAM until a desired amount of RAM is left.
 This limits Linux's capabilities to cache the files during the benchmark.
 We provide the sourcecode for mem-eater in [src/benchmark/common/mem-eater.c](src/benchmark/common/mem-eater.c).
-Start mem-eater **manually** before running the Sysbench Disk benchmarks.
+Start mem-eater **manually** before running the fio disk benchmarks.
 Regarding the desired RAM, it is a good rule of thumb to choose to benchmark the total filesize that is at least 4 times the available RAM - e.g. 8GiB files for 2GiB RAM.
 ```shell
 # Compile